-It’s hard to be thankful for the hard stuff that happens to us.
+It’s hard to seek joy when life is hard.
+We’re human after all and it’s not “normal” to be thankful for the hard stuff that happens to us.

 After I went through a Jaws of Life car accident that ended my life as an athlete, I was pretty angry and bitter.
 Basic things like walking across the room felt impossible.
 High-intensity activities were no longer an option for me.
-Laziness, self-pity and anger were my new friends.
+Feeling lazy, obsessive self-pity and anger were my new friends.

 I felt so lost.
 My identity as a healthy, physically fit, active athlete was taken away.
-I didn’t know how to become someone who was expected to live a life of low intensity, slow-moving, daily chronic pain.
+I didn’t know how to become someone who was required to live life on slow, riddled with chronic pain.
 I felt so defeated.

 Then one day, my friend James reminded me that I needed a bit of an attitude adjustment.

 “Dear brothers and sisters, when troubles of any kind come your way, consider it an opportunity for great joy.”James 1:2

 It was pretty hard to find joy during the three long years of daily doctor and physical therapy visits, not to mention the ridiculous amount of pain pills necessary to function and a high-profile job that required me to pull a lot of excellence and leadership skills out of my butt in the middle of it all.